Bring Nature Into Your Home

 WILD HORSES IN UTAH

 Driving in Utah’s West Desert, spraying a fine sheet of dust behind me, I search for the Wild Onaqui Mustangs that have been in this region since the late 1800s.
-I know it is a gamble as to whether or not I will find them, and many times I have added over 100 miles just searching for the three herds of about fifty each.
+I know it is a gamble as to whether or not I will find them, and many times I have added over 100 miles just searching for the two herds of up to 100 each.
 A smile spreads across my face, weary from leaving camp earlier in the day, as I come upon a herd.
 Parking my truck and grabbing my Nikon camera, long lens, and tripod I begin photographing the intimate relationships between the horse families and the staggering conflict displayed in the fierce fighting for dominance between the stallions.

 Photography & Oil Paintings